SebastianS90/webpack-polyfill-injector/README.md

 Note that `polyfill.io` only sends those polyfills that are required by the requesting browser.

 ### Use your own `polyfill-service` installation
-If want to use the benefits of only sending required polyfills but do not like to load scripts from the `polyfill.io` CDN, then you can use your own installation of `polyfill-service`:
+If you want to benefit from only sending required polyfills but do not like to load scripts from the `polyfill.io` CDN, then you can use your own installation of `polyfill-service`:

 ```javascript
 new PolyfillInjectorPlugin({